EWCACrypto2023/EWCACrypto2023.github.io/index.markdown

     <div class="circle">
       <img src="./images/podium.png" alt="Image 2">
-      <div class="text"><h4 style="color:#8d7698"> StorySLAM</h4><p>This will be a 2 hour inclusive event, where several junior and senior cryptographers share personal stories highlighting pivotal moments, challenges, triumphs, and lessons from their research journey.
+      <div class="text"><h4 style="color:#8d7698"> StorySLAM</h4><p>This will be a 2 hour gender-inclusive event, where several junior and senior cryptographers share personal stories highlighting pivotal moments, challenges, triumphs, and lessons from their research journey.
 With this event our aim is to initiate a wholesome discussion on diverse topics through a wide-spectrum of stories that would be inspiring, and thought-provoking for young researchers.
 See our <a href="https://ewcacrypto2023.github.io/storySLAM.html"> Call for storySLAM</a> if you are interested in sharing your story.</p>
 </div>
     </div>